mrevjd/mrevjd/README.md

 ### Hi there 👋

-- 📝 I’m currently working with Golang and Slim 4
+- 📝 I’m currently working with Vanilla JS and PHP
-- 🪛 I’m tinkering with Python, Sceptre and Vue.js
+- 🪛 I’m tinkering with Python, Sceptre, Golang and Vue.js
 - ☁️ I’m currently learning AWS

 <!--